mandriota/tinyvm/example/README.md

 INT PUT
 ```
-Binary code you can find in SumOfArr.bin
+Binary code you can find in test_sumArr.bin

-2. 2 Squares
+2. 2 Powers
 ```
 INT GET
 POPC